-Successful startups are ones that are driven by passionate entrepreneurs who are focussed on building unique solutions that deliver customer delight.
-While it is very important to have a strong focus on customers and the market, it is equally critical to have a good understanding about the basic laws, rules and regulations that are applicable for the smooth running of the business.
+Successful startup business is driven by passionate entrepreneurs focused on building unique solutions that deliver customer delight.
+While it is imperative to have a strong focus on customers and the market, it is equally critical to have a good understanding of the basic laws, rules, and regulations applicable for the business’s smooth running.

-From formalising a founders’ agreement to safeguarding intellectual property to enforcing business contracts, it is essential that entrepreneurs are aware and up to date with the latest laws governing their business and market.
-Here are some important legal basics that startups and entrepreneurs in India should be aware of before embarking on a business venture:
+From formalizing a founders’ agreement to safeguarding intellectual property to enforcing business contracts, it is essential that entrepreneurs are aware and up to date with the latest laws governing their business and market.
+Here are some essential legal basics that startups and entrepreneurs in India should be aware of before embarking on a business venture or planning to convert the startup idea into reality:

-1. Formalizing a business structure and founders agreement
+1. Formalizing a business structure and founders’ agreement for startup business

-The first thing to starting any business is to be clear about the nature and type of the business.
-Founders will need to incorporate the business as a specific business type – sole proprietorship, private limited, public limited, partnership, limited liability partnership etc. It is very essential to have this clarity at the very beginning as this will be integral to the business’ overall vision and goals, both short term and long term.
+Thinking of startup business ideas is a successful company’s first and foremost step.
+In a nutshell, an individual must be clear about the nature and type of startup business they are planning to grow.
+With grinding on the startup ideas, founders will need to incorporate the business as a specific business type – sole proprietorship, private limited, public limited, partnership, limited liability partnership, etc. Having this clarity at the very beginning will be integral to the business’ overall vision and goals, both short-term and long-term.
+Along with that, it also helps the founder in anticipating the direction they should move for startup funding.

-Each business type comes with its own set of legal requirements and regulations and businesses should pay special attention to them before incorporating the business.
+Each startup business type comes with its own set of legal requirements, regulations and businesses should pay special attention to them before incorporating the business.

-Here is a quick look into the legal implications for the major business types in India:
+Here is a quick look into the legal implications for the major startup business types in India:

 |Legal Details||Business Types|